opendatahub-io/data-science-pipelines-operator/README.md

 oc new-project ${DSP_Namespace}
 ```

-DSPO introduces a new custom resource to your cluster called `DSPipeline`.
+DSPO introduces a new custom resource to your cluster called `DataSciencePipelinesApplication`.
 This resource is where you configure your DSP
 components, your DB and Storage configurations, and so forth.
 For now, we'll use the sample one provided, feel free to
 inspect this sample resource to see other configurable options.